$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators

 which can be normalised to produce an orthonormal basis for $L^{2}(M)$.
 An important question arising in harmonic analysis is to quantify the degree to which eigenfunctions can be spatially concentrated.
 One way to measure this concentration is to compare the $L^{p}$ norm $u_{j}$ to its $L^{2}$ norm.
 In 1988 Sogge \cite{S88} obtained a set of estimates

 where $\delta(n,p)$ is given by the piecewise linear function

-In fact the $L^{\infty}$ estimate was known much earlier; see \cite{L52} and \cite{H68}.
+In fact the $L^{\infty}$ estimate is a consequence of the local Weyl law (as in \cite{L52} and \cite{H68}).
 However interpolation between the $L^{\infty}$ bound and the trivial $L^{2}$ bound does not produce sharp estimates for any of the intermediate $L^{p}$.
 In comparison Sogge's estimates are known to be sharp on the sphere.
-The high $p$ estimates (that is $p\geq{}2(n+1)/n-1$) are saturated by zonal harmonics and the low $p$ estimates (that is $p\leq{}2(n+1)/n-1$) by highest weight harmonics.
+The high $p$ estimates (that is $p\geq{}2(n+1)/(n-1)$) are saturated by zonal harmonics and the low $p$ estimates (that is $p\leq{}2(n+1)/(n-1)$) by highest weight harmonics.
 The same $L^{p}$ bounds have be shown to hold for approximate eigenfunctions of semiclassical pseudodifferential operators with Laplace-like conditions on their symbol \cite{koch} and there is a rich literature of related results considering $L^{p}$ estimates on lower dimension subsets of $M$ (see for example \cite{BGT},\cite{Hu},\cite{HTacy},\cite{tacy09},\cite{chen14}).

 In his letter to Morawetz \cite{S06}, Sarnak asks about potential improvements for joint eigenfunctions of the form

 where each $\phi_{i}$ is an eigenfunction of a differential (or pseudodifferential) operator $P_{i}$ with $P_{1}=\Delta$.
 He notes that on $S^{2}$ the invariance of zonal harmonics under rotation around the north pole prevents any improvement to the $L^{\infty}$ estimate where the second operator is the generator of rotations about the North/South axis,